mrdotkg/40fyweb/README.md

-## SFree Hugo theme for game devs and gaming community.
+## A Free Hugo theme for game devs and gaming community.